mpsonntag/nixworks/README.md

 - MEG and EEG analysis and visualisation: the [MNE analysis format](https://github.com/mne-tools/mne-python)
 - Neurodata without borders: the [NWB data format](https://www.nwb.org/)

+Both converters can be found in `nixworks/converters`.
+More information on both converters can be found in the `docs` folder.

 ## The NIX (Neuroscience information exchange) format

 The NIX data model allows to store fully annotated scientific datasets, i.e. the